Mock responses

 ]

-It was a great debugging handler to let us see all the outgoing requests in this test, but we will focus on intercepting particular requests right now.
+It was a helpful debugging handler for viewing all outgoing requests in this test, but now we’ll focus on intercepting specific requests.

 In the same handler.ts module, I will create a new request handler for a POST request to the https://api.example.com/auth endpoint, using the http.post() function: